 • Minimum font size: 10 pt.

-• Minimum spacing between elements: 0.5 mm.
+• Minimum distance between elements: 0.5 mm.

 Registration accuracy: